1969 Boston University Terriers football team

 The 1969 Boston University Terriers football team was an American football team that represented Boston University as an independent during the 1969 NCAA College Division football season.
 The Terriers compiled a 9–2 record and outscored opponents by a total of 233 to 131.

 Larry Naviaux was the team's head coach.
 Naviaux played college football at Nebraska and had also been an assistant football coach at Boston University.
 He was named as the head coach in July 1969 after former head coach Warren Schmakel was promoted to assistant athletic director.

+Defensive back Bruce Taylor won the George Bulger Lowe Award as the best senior football player in New England.
+He later played eight years for the San Francisco 49ers and was inducted into the College Football Hall of Fame in 1997.

+Guard Steve Bogner and linebacker Pat Hughes were selected by the Associated Press as second-team on the 1969 All-East football team.
+Bruce Taylor was placed on the first team.

+The team played its home games at Nickerson Field in Boston.